juliaguida/oystercard/challenges/command_line_challenges.md

 - *Use the 'echo' command to print "hello, world!" on the screen.*
 - *Create a file "Challenge 1/hello.rb" and add the line "puts 'hello, world!'" into it using command line only.
 Run it by passing its name as an argument to ruby.
 Make sure it doesn't throw an error.*
 - *Now execute it by running it directly (hint: you'll need a ruby shebang + specific permissions).*
-- *List all processes on the system ("ps" command with some extra flags), find out how many processes of Google Chrome are running using grep and wc.
+- *List all processes on the system (`ps` command with some extra flags), find out how many processes of Google Chrome are running using `grep` and `wc`.
 Save this number to a file "Challenge 1/chrome.list" using command-line only (redirect the output stream to a file).*

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->